dabit3/graphql-recipes/README.md

 7. Login to [Giphy's Developer portal](https://developers.giphy.com/dashboard/) and create an app to get an API Key.

-8. Back in the functions `src` directory, create a `.env` file and add in your API Key as a secret.
+8. Back in the function's `src` directory, create a `.env` file and add in the API Key that was obtained in the previous step as a secret.

 ```sh
 GIPHY_API_KEY=<YOUR_API_KEY>